zio/zio-kafka/docs/consumer-tuning.md

 The runloop is at the heart of every zio-kafka consumer.
 It creates a zstream for each partition, eventually this is the zstream your applications consumes from.
-When the zstream starts, and every time the record queue is empty, it sends a request for data to the runloop.
+When the zstream starts, and every time the records queue is empty, it sends a request for data to the runloop.
 The request causes the runloop to resume the partition so that the next poll may receive records.
-Any received records are put in a record queue.
+Any received records are put in the records queue.
-When the record queue reaches a certain size (as determined by the configured `FetchStrategy`), the partition is paused.
+When the queue reaches a certain size (as determined by the configured `FetchStrategy`), the partition is paused.
-The zstream reads from the queue and emits the records to the user code.
+Meanwhile, the zstream reads from the queue and emits the records to your application.

 An optimally configured consumer has the following properties:

 - the zstreams never have to wait for new records (to get high throughput),
-- the record queues contains as little records as possible (to get low latency and low heap usage).
+- most of the time, the record queues are empty (to get low latency and low heap usage).

 The following strategy can help you get to this state:

-1. First make sure that the `pollTimeout` and `max.poll.records` make sense for the latency and throughput requirements of your application.
+1. First make sure that `pollTimeout` and `max.poll.records` make sense for the latency and throughput requirements of your application.
 2. Configure `partitionPreFetchBufferLimit` to `0`.
-3. Observe metric `ziokafka_consumer_queue_polls` which gives the number of polls during which records are idling in the records queue.
+3. Observe metric `ziokafka_consumer_queue_polls` which gives the number of polls during which records are idling in the queue.
-4. Increase `partitionPreFetchBufferLimit` in steps until `ziokafka_consumer_queue_polls` trends to zero.
+4. Increase `partitionPreFetchBufferLimit` in steps until most measurements of the `ziokafka_consumer_queue_polls` histogram are in the `0` bucket .

-   Metric `ziokafka_consumer_queue_size` (number of records in the record queues) is useful to observe whether the queues are indeed increasing in size.
+During this process, it is useful to observe metric `ziokafka_consumer_queue_size` (number of records in the queues) to see if the queues are indeed increasing in size.

 When many (hundreds of) partitions need to be consumed, the metric `ziokafka_consumer_all_queue_size` should also be observed as increasing `partitionPreFetchBufferLimit` can lead to high heap usage.
 (See 'High number of partitions'